Dagoman

-The Dagoman are a group of Indigenous Australians living in the Northern Territory of Australia.
+The Dagoman was a group of Indigenous Australians living in the Northern Territory of Australia.

 Language

 The Dagoman language was one of the non-Pama–Nyungan languages, closely related to its congeners, Wardaman and Yangman.
 All three may be considered to be dialects of the one language isolate.
 The language is extinct, the last known speaker being Mrs Martha Hart of Pine Creek, who died in 1982.
 There is a considerable overlap of vocabulary and typological features with Wakiman.